SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 ![1](https://github.com/SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/assets/25670930/28cc6ac2-26ee-4af9-9a2e-734258340b68)

 So what happens next is RaiseTPL . ok so what this do ?
+Raises the priority of the currently executing task and returns its previous priority level.

-So in order to undestand RaiseTPL we need to undestand events.
+In our case it will be run as highest execution privillages.

-what and event is ? exactly as the name suggests it's something that happened(an event).
-RaiseTPL
+Next we call what i called patch_something